- Height: 15-22 inches

 As a hybrid, the Miniature Boxer does not qualify to be a member of the American Kennel Club however he is recognized by the American Canine Hybrid Club (ACHC) and the Dog Registry of America, Inc.

 Mini Boxers are minimal shedders with a coat comprised of short, fine hair that is smooth to the touch.
 Grooming is fairly easy, but should be done on a regular basis to keep his coat looking its best, along with ear cleaning to avoid infections that all floppy eared dogs can be prone to developing.
 Coloring can range from black to brown, silver, red or white.
 He will typically have a lighter chest regardless of the dominant color of his coat.
+Either way, it is best to develop a weekly routine and brush lightly from time to time.
+It only takes a few minutes per day, but maintains your pet’s coat in top shape.
+All in all, Miniature Boxers are true minimal maintenance doggos, at least when coat is considered.

 A true Miniature Boxer pup is a cross between a Boxer and Boston terrier.
 Some breeders are creating their own versions by mixing Pugs, Rat Terriers and Fox Terriers into the mix.
 Yet, while you will still end up with a loving little dog, it’s important to note that this detour from the original mix means your pooch will no longer be recognized by the ACHC.
 These will also be much smaller in size than a true Mini Boxer when fully grown.
 For this breed, new pet parents will need to maintain a solid routine that includes reliable meal times, potty trips outside, and frequent exercise/playtime sessions.